jrpool/http-client/README.md

 The application fulfills the specifications of the “HTTP Client” workshop of [learnyounode][lyn] curriculum and is part of the HTTP Client module in Phase 2 of the curriculum of [Learners Guild][lg].

+If the server replies with any status code other than 200, the application reports the status code.
+It does not follow redirects.

 ## Installation and Setup

 0. These instructions presuppose that [npm][npm] is installed.